 COVID-19 & SARS-CoV-2

-The novel coronavirus, SARS-CoV-2, is the cause of COVID-19, a severe respiratory disease first detected in Wuhan, China.
-The spread of COVID-19 is an emerging global health risk that is similar in many ways to the severe respiratory disease, SARS, that emerged in 2002.
+The novel coronavirus, SARS-CoV-2, is the cause of COVID-19, a severe acute respiratory disease first detected in Wuhan, China.
+The spread of COVID-19 is an emerging global health risk that has had a significant impact on the economy and daily lives of people across the globe.

 Signs & Symptoms

-The Center for Disease Control & Prevention (CDC) believes at this time that symptoms of COVID-19 may appear in as few as 2 days or as long as 14 after exposure.
-Symptoms include fever, coughing, and shortness of breath.1 The World Health Organization (WHO) reports ~20% of patients appear to progress to severe respiratory disease, including pneumonia, respiratory failure, and in some cases death.2
+The Centers for Disease Control & Prevention (CDC) believes at this time that symptoms of COVID-19 may appear in as few as two days or as long as 14 after exposure.
+Individuals with symptoms including, fever, coughing, and shortness of breath should seek medical advice immediately.1,7 The clinical spectrum of COVID-19 ranges from mild, cold-like symptoms to severe pneumonia, respiratory failure, and in some cases, death.7

 Spread of Infection

-The WHO has designated the outbreak a global health emergency.³ As of February 19th, 2020, there have been 75,660 confirmed cases and 2,124 deaths due to COVID-19 infection.
-Total recovered patients have reached 16,184.
-However, the proportion of infected individuals with mild or no symptoms is missing from this data; accounting for this “hidden” data would mean the lethality of COVID-19 is lower than current estimates.4
+The WHO has designated the outbreak a global health emergency.3 As of April 8, 2020, there have been 1,511,104 confirmed COVID-19 cases (up 85,008 from yesterday).
+Of the total cases, 328,661 individuals have recovered, and 88,338 have died (up 6,473 from yesterday), of which 14,695 are from the U.S. (up 1,973 from yesterday).
+The proportion of infected individuals with mild or no symptoms is missing from this data; accounting for this “hidden” data would mean the case fatality rate (CFR) of COVID-19 is lower than current estimates.4

 Anatomy of SARS-CoV-2